-- 5.2.1.1 Is a directory or list of experts in health and other sectors to support a response to IHR-related hazards available? - 5.2.1.2 Has a national risk assessment53 to identify potential 'urgent public health event54, and the most likely sources of these events been conducted? - 5.2.1.3 Have national resources been mapped55 for IHR relevant hazards and priority risks? - 5.2.1.4 Have national profiles on risks and resources been developed? - 5.2.1.5 Is the national risk profile assessed regularly to accommodate emerging threats? - 5.2.1.6 Are the national resources for priority risks assessed regularly to accommodate emerging threats? - 5.2.1.7 Is a plan for management and distribution of national stockpiles available 56? - 5.2.1.8 Are stockpiles (critical stock levels) accessible for responding to priority biological, chemical, radiological events and other emergencies? - 5.2.1.9 Does the country contribute to international stockpiles57?
+- 5.2.1.1 Is a directory or list of experts in health and other sectors to support a response to IHR-related hazards available? - 5.2.1.2 Has a national risk assessment 53 to identify potential 'urgent public health event 54, and the most likely sources of these events been conducted? - 5.2.1.3 Have national resources been mapped for IHR relevant hazards and priority risks? - 5.2.1.4 Have national profiles on risks and resources been developed?